-GOG.com is one of the only digital game retailers that specializes in classic computer games.
-The site has expanded in recent years to many indie games and gaming-related movies, but it still houses one of the largest purchasable collections of classic games.
-Look for user-submitted “GOGMixes” for curated recommendations.
+GOG.com is one of the few digital game retailers that specializes in older computer games.
+The site has expanded to new-release independent games as well, but it still houses one of the largest purchasable collections of older games.

 Sony has digitally re-released a portion of the PlayStation 1 and PlayStation 2 game libraries for newer PlayStation consoles under the “Classics” label.
 Apart from obvious blockbuster titles, they’ve also chosen to release stranger ones as well.
 Worth a browse if you own a PlayStation 3.

 Many classic games pop up through second-hand sellers on Amazon.
 Fewer people tend to look here than on eBay, so you can frequently find more games here for better prices than through other channels.